JeffersonLab/epics2kafka/README.md

 **Note**: Only one of the values arrays will be non-null, but union types are expressed with optional (nullable) fields in Kafka Schema language.

-The internal Schema structure can be converted to various topic schemas using Converters.
+The internal Schema structure can be serialized to various forms using Converters.
 The following are common converters:

 | Converter | Description |
 |-----------|-------------|